xcfox/react-tile-pane/README.md

 })
 ```

-As above, `createTilePanes` accepts a dictionary containing `ReactChild`, and return a `paneList` and a `names` dictionary.
+As above, `createTilePanes` accepts a dictionary containing `ReactNode`, and return a `paneList` and a `names` dictionary.
 The structure of the output dictionary is consistent with the input, each item in the dictionary is essentially a string.

 ### Describe Layout